cell-lang/downloads/java/examples/README.txt

 This directory contains a few example Cell projects to get you started.
-You'll need Java 8, and they will work on any platform supported by it.
+You'll need Java 8 or higher, and they will work on any platform supported by it.
 To build them, just cd into the corresponding directory and type 'make'.
-Then run the generated jar file.
+Then follow the on-screen instructions to run the program.

 The project.txt file in each directory contains the list of Cell source code files that are included in the project.
 Here's a description of the available